COVID-19: guidance for commissioners and providers of hostel services for people experiencing homelessness and rough sleeping

 Transferring residents between accommodation

-If a resident is suspected of having COVID-19 and needs to be moved for assessment, isolation or treatment, inform staff at the receiving destination that the patient is suspected to have COVID-19.
+If a resident is suspected of having COVID-19 and needs to be moved for assessment, to avoid contact with other people or for treatment, inform staff at the receiving destination that the patient is suspected to have COVID-19.

 Safeguarding

-During the COVID-19 crisis, it is particularly important to safeguard adults with care and support needs.
-They may be more vulnerable to abuse and neglect as others may seek to exploit due to age, disability, mental or physical impairment or illness.
+It is particularly important to safeguard adults with care and support needs.
+They may be more vulnerable to abuse and neglect as others may seek to exploit them due to age, disability, mental or physical impairment or illness.
 Services and existing safeguards may have been affected.

 Hostel managers and staff should pay particular attention to increases in self-neglect, the possible criminal exploitation of residents (for example in supplying drugs) and increases in intimate partner violence.